Sound engineers combine technical knowledge with creativity and an excellent ear to produce high quality live or recorded sound

-There's no set career path in sound engineering but typically you'll enter the field as a runner or technical assistant and work your way up to the level of an engineer, focusing on a particular specialism within either live or recorded sound.
+There's no set career path in sound engineering, but typically you'll enter the field as a runner or technical assistant and work your way up to the level of an engineer, focusing on a particular specialism within either live or recorded sound.

-From the level of a studio engineer you could move to a senior engineer or master engineer position.
+From the level of a studio engineer, you could move to a senior engineer or master engineer position.
 You may start in a smaller studio and move to a larger studio with experience.
 Setting up your own studio is also a possibility and some sound engineers progress into studio management.

-In live sound, you may start on smaller live shows and progress to large scale international tours, which may involve management of an audio team.
-As a freelancer your rates will increase with experience, reputation and the success of the artists you work with.
+In live sound, you may start on smaller live shows and progress to large-scale international tours, which may involve management of an audio team.
+As a freelancer, your rates will increase with experience, reputation and the success of the artists you work with.

 Promotion depends on hard work, the right attitude and ability, but also to some degree, being in the right place at the right time.
-Networking, making a good impression and building a reputation are therefore important for developing your career.
+Networking, making a good impression and building a reputation is therefore important for developing your career.
 Maintaining an online presence may also be helpful, such as having your own website.

 Find out how Raphael became a sound engineer at BBC Bitesize.